THERE GOES THE NEIGHBORHOODS

 “Jesus.
-Remember a lampoon is supposed to be funny and the characters just silly.
+Remember, a lampoon is supposed to be funny and the characters just silly.
 Terry looked pitiful out there.”

-“He should,” we all agreed.
+“He should,” we all agree.

 “This is not a coup.
 I refuse to fire anyone.
 It’s entrapment.
 If the misogyny is endemic, we have to change the culture.
 I won’t scapegoat anyone.”

 “What?
-President of Harvard?” he asked.
+President of Harvard?” he asks.

 “Oh, when’s the election?’

 We all break up at his ignorance.
 I take the writing and put it away.
 David is dangerous without guidance.